drestanto/fractal-forest/README.md

 # fractal-forest

 **fractal-forest** is a Python library designed for efficient management and analysis of hierarchical numerical data structures.
 It supports recursive tree structures where each node contains a tuple of an integer and a generic value.
-The library is optimized for real-time distributed processing and OLAP compatibility.
+The library can be optimized for real-time distributed processing and OLAP compatibility.

 ## Features